reverendrainwater/PenisParser/README.md

-Reads any text fine and replaces all the words with penis in several languages.
+Reads any text file and replaces all the words with penis in several languages.